Be Your Own Financial Planner

 Step 1: Assess your current financial position

 The first step to planning for the future is to understand your net cash flow (net monthly income minus average monthly expenditure) now.
-There are tons of applications for smartphones and tablets that can help you keep track of your monthly income and expenses.
+You can try using the iMoney’ s FREE budget planner and expense tracker to help kickstart your future money management strategy.

 Knowing your net cash flow can help you decide what you want to do with excess cash (if you have a positive net cash flow) or if you need to find other sources of income or cut costs (if you find your net cash flow falls into the negative).